upendrabhattarai/ForLoopsInShell/README.md

 done
 ```

-The texts in bold form the backbone of the `for loop` construct and remain constant, no matter, how big or complex your loop construct is.
-You will need to have the words: `for`, `in`, `do`, and `done` in this order.
-Other texts that go in between those words change depending on what you want your loop to do.
+The syntax of the `for loop` follows a structured flow statement.
+The texts in bold form the backbone of the `for loop` construct and remain constant, no matter, how big or complex your loop is.
+You need to have these keywords: `for`, `in`, `do`, and `done` in this order.
+Other texts that go in between change depending on what you want your loop to do.
 The `<variable>` is a name that will be used to represent each item in the `<list>`.
 The `<list>` can be a list of numbers, strings, or files.
 The `<block of code>` is the set of codes you want to execute for each item in the `<list>`.

 ## How do loops work?